kassko/data-mapper/README.md

 CarProvider has some dependencies too (the entity manager), it is instantiated with a resolver class-resolver.
 Reminder: you can see more details [here](#work-with-object-complex-to-create-like-service).

-### Source other annotation details ###
-* `relationFields`.
-Fields for which the source provide an intermediated value.
-The given source is in a chain in which a source provide a value from the value of the previous source in the chain.
-And the last source provide the definitive value.
-* `depends`.
-Sources of which depends an other source.
-Generally, this applies to a source in a chain and the value of depends usually contains the previous source in this chain.

 # Installation: precisions #